LLNL/gitlab-runner-auth/README.md

 Additionally, this tool required a feature that has since been deprecated by GitLab.
 Previously, for privileged (admin) calls to the API, the runner info endpoint would return the token for the associated runner.
-To enable this feature again, a GitLab server patch is provided with this repo.
+To enable this feature again, a GitLab server patch modifying `gitlab-rails` `lib/api/entities/runner_details.rb` is provided with this repo.

 ## Testing